excelsior-oss/excelsior-jet-maven-plugin/README.md

 in the `dependencies-list`, *or* if it is packaged into a `.war` file that can be deployed to a Tomcat application server instance, then you can use this plugin.
-Invocation Dynamic Libraries and Windows Services is essentially a special build mode of Plain Java SE applications to a special executable types: dynamic libraries and windows services.
+Invocation Dynamic Libraries and Windows Services is essentially a special build mode of Plain Java SE applications to special executable types: dynamic libraries and windows services.

 Excelsior JET can also compile Eclipse RCP applications.
-The plugin does not yet support Eclsipe RCP projects nor some advanced Excelsior JET features.
+The plugin does not yet support Eclipse RCP projects nor some advanced Excelsior JET features.
 We plan to cover all that functionality in the future, but if you need the plugin to support a particular feature sooner rather than later, you can help us prioritize the roadmap by creating a feature request [here](https://github.com/excelsior-oss/excelsior-jet-maven-plugin/issues).